jorgef/engineeringladders/Developer.md

 ![Developer 5](/charts/developer-5.png)

 * **Masters**: has very deep knowledge about the whole technology stack of the system
-* ***Evolves**: evolves the architecture to support future requirenments and defines its SLAs
+* ***Evolves**: evolves the architecture to support future requirements and defines its SLAs
-* **Mentors**: mentors other to accelerate their career-growth and encourages them to participate
+* **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
 * **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
 * **Multiple Teams**: makes an impact not only on the whole team but also on other teams